shtrole/zavrsni-rad-meteo-prognoza/README.md

 Weather data is automatically updated every 30 minutes.

-All three required main technologies were used HTML, CSS (basic and Bootstrap) and JavaScript.
+All three required main technologies were used HTML, CSS (basic and Bootstrap), JavaScript and jQuery.

+App is compatible both in Google Chrome and Mozilla Firefox browsers, as required.